AdryelliReiz/AdryelliReiz/README.md

 <p align="center" >「 Full-stack Developer 」</p></br>

 Hey!
-My name is Adryelli, but you can call me Adry, I'm 17 years old.
-I am a programming student for over 2 year and a junior full-stack developer in Brazil.
+My name is Adryelli, but you can call me Adry, I'm 18 years old.
+I am a programming student for 2 year and a junior full-stack developer in Brazil.
 At the moment, I am voluntarily working for <a href="https://github.com/discloud" target="_blank">DisCloud</a> on some closed projects.
 Today my focus is on web development.
 React.JS + Next.JS on the frontend, Node.JS (express) on the backend and React Native for mobile devices.
 Of course with typescript.
 As I'm still in high school, I don't have college, but I plan to go to computer science college.
 If you want to know about me, there's more below...
 </br>
 - 🛠 Working for the DisCloud Team.